-The first in alphabetically order is Andhra Pradesh.
-A state that my family if from and it became extremely important to select a region I am not familiar with.
+The first in alphabetical order in Andhra Pradesh.
+A state that my family is from and it became extremely important to select a region I am not familiar with.

 Andhra Dibba Rotti

 I decided it has to be either Telangana or Coastal Andhra.
-Since I had planned to do Breads from all states, the choice was getting harder by the day.
+Since I had planned to do Bread from all states, the choice was getting harder by the day.

 I then remembered Dibba Rotti / Minapa Rotti.
 Dibba Rotti is not typically a Dosa nor an Idli.
 It's more of a thick pancake, cooked in a Kadai with loads of oil and with spices, chilies, it can be eaten as such.

-Traditionally as my cousin who recently visited us told me, that this is mostly made with store bought Rice Rava, that gives a typical grainy texture.
-So even if you are making the batter yourself, make sure you don’t grind it very smooth.
-The rice needs to be little coarse.
+Traditionally as my cousin who recently visited us told me, that this is mostly made with store-bought Rice Rava, which gives a typical grainy texture.
+So even if you are making the batter yourself, make sure you don't grind it very smoothly.
+The rice needs to be a little coarse.

 Before going into the recipe, wanted to share some details on Andhra cuisine.
-For more elaborate information on what’s made for each course and time, you can check this out, has exhaustive details.
+For more elaborate information on what's made for each course and time, you can check Telugu Cuisine on Wiki, which has exhaustive details.

-We do have a pure vegetarian thali and a non vegetarian thali as well.
-However on festival occasions, it is always only vegetarian thali that is made.
+We do have a pure vegetarian thali and a nonvegetarian thali as well.
+However, on festival occasions, it is always only vegetarian thali that is made.
 I know a single post on this topic is impossible to cover.
-However it is one of my favourite topic.
+However, it is one of my favorite topics.

 Other similarities to this Dibba Rotti would be Thattai Idlis made in Tamil Nadu.